kensho-technologies/graphql-compiler/CONTRIBUTING.rst

 Read the Docs
 -------------

-We are currently in the process of moving most of our documentation to Read the Docs, a web utility that makes it easy to view and present documentation.
+To host our documentation we use Read the Docs, a web utility that makes it easy to view and present documentation.

+We have taken measures so that the hosted documentation is updated, tested and monitored automatically.
+We configured a Github webhook so that the hosted documentation is updated every time the main branch gets updated, test the documentation during CI and configured Read the Docs to send notifications to graphql-compiler-maintainer@kensho.com in case there are any issues with building the documentation that were not caught during CI.

 Since Read the Docs does not currently `support Pipfiles
 <https://github.com/readthedocs/readthedocs.org/issues/3181>`__, we must keep the